jshuntley/tmux-fjord/README.md

 # Fjord tmux

-A clean and elegant tmux color theme inspired by Nordic fjords.
+A clean and elegant tmux color theme plugin inspired by Nordic fjords.

 ## About